kingzamzon/docs/docs/sdk/access-control/encryption.md

 There is just one step:

-1. Obtain the decrypted data in plaintext using the `sessionSigs`, `accessControlConditions`, `ciphertext`, and `dataToEncryptHash` by calling `LitJsSdk.decryptToString`.
+1. Obtain the decrypted data in plaintext using the `accessControlConditions`, `ciphertext`, and `dataToEncryptHash` by calling `LitJsSdk.decryptToString`.

 #### Mint Capacity Credits